naturbrilian/naturbrilian.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m Liba Natur Brilian and also known as Natur or gingalibadeidara, a video editor and graphics designer with a deep passion for technology, art, music and content creator.

-Here, I share my recent project like design, video editing, vector, and blogging.
-I hope this platform can be a space to share inspiration, ideas, and engaging discussions with you.
+Hello i am Lieba Natur Brilian also people call me with Natur.
+I'm graphics designer, video editor and translator contributor for various services, apps and software.
+Im also like watching anime and multifandom.
+Also people know me as gingalibadeidara on another website like alphacoders.